wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 replacement.
 Since there is no LL/SC and locked/atomic instruction support, we can conclude that this type of tag is used for lower-level shared caches.

+`class PrivateCacheLine`, like the previous two, also derive from `class CacheLine`.
+As the name suggests, it is used on private, non-L1 caches.
+There is no LL/SC and locked/atomic instruction support.
+The only additional information it has are two boolean flags that reflect the status of the block in the current cache: `owned`, and `shared`.
+It also contains a `class CoherenceReplacementInfo` object.
+The `owned` and `shared` flags are kept consistent with the two flags within the `class CoherenceReplacementInfo` object, the meaning of which will be explained below.

 ### Replacement Manager